-Organizers of the Initiative-2066 signature gathering campaign announced that they have received enough signed petitions to qualify for the Nov.
+Organizers of the Initiative-2066 signature gathering campaign announced they received enough signed petitions to qualify for the Nov.
 5 election.

 “We are pleased that our signature-gathering efforts for I-2066 have already produced over 430,000 signatures in just 46 days – 100,000 signatures over the required number to qualify an initiative for the November ballot,” said Washington Hospitality Association President and CEO Anthony Anton.